Understanding Low Blood Pressure in the NICU (Neonatal Hypotension)

 NICU baby.jpg

-• Medications given to the mother before delivery
+• Maternal medications: Certain treatments given to the mother before delivery.

 Mother kissing head of premature baby.jpg